 Did you know that you are actually more microbial than human?
 Yes!
 We play host to trillions of microbes that live in and on our body, and collectively they make up our microbiome.

-Comprising thousands of different species, the bacteria that live within us (most of whom reside in our gut) provide us with an astonishing number of life-supporting benefits, from producing important vitamins and enzymes to regulating our digestion and metabolism, balancing our moods, and making sure our immune system functions optimally.
+Comprising thousands of different species, the bacteria that live within us (most of whom reside in our gut) provide us with an astonishing number of life-supporting benefits, from helping to produce important vitamins and enzymes to supporting our digestion, metabolism, moods, and immune system.

 The unique composition of a person’s microbial mix begins to develop in the womb and changes through the years depending on age, diet, the environment, and many other factors, but a healthy microbiome should always consist of at least 85% beneficial bacteria and only 15% (or less) of the inhospitable microbes that can create issues.